Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 This is because most displays use LED lights, the lights themselves are of the latest quality, and the nightly lighting of buildings such as the Cathedral, Palais de Justice, or the Basilica are turned off during this time.

-That said, rumors do surface about energy use and the question of whether the festival should go on, or whether it should be shortened, or any number of questions all arise, every year.
 For now, things remain as they are, although the contradictions between France warning about power outages and staging a light festival are not lost on most of us.

 Given the crowds, the cold and the popularity of this event, these few simple tips will help ensure your trip is perfect.

-Speaking of security, a final word about crowds.
+Speaking of security, there are crowds.

-While I understand the need to control pedestrian flow, this is not handled well.
 Often, we were directed in circles as we tried to "escape" a specific route – so there is plenty of room for improvement on that front.
-Just be aware and use your common sense as you navigate the crowds.
+Just be aware and use your common sense as you navigate the crowds and make sure you can duck in somewhere if it becomes too dense.

 The lights festival doesn't start until 8pm so you'll have all day to visit this incredibly stunning city – if you don't know Lyon yet, you may be very (pleasantly) surprised.